-As required by (MCA) 2021 2.4.405 and building on the contributions and outputs of the research and review and revision phases, the Superintendent will convene a Negotiated Rulemaking Committee (NRC) to undertake an expanded public-engagement and fact-finding process to inform the articulation of her recommended revisions to the Montana English Language Arts and Literacy Standards.
+As required by § 20-7-101, MCA, and building on the contributions and outputs of the research and review and revision phases, the Superintendent convened a Negotiated Rulemaking Committee (NRC) to undertake an expanded public-engagement and fact-finding process to inform the articulation of her recommended revisions to the Montana English Language Arts and Literacy Standards.
 The NRC consisted of the fifteen members fulfilling the required roles, as listed in MCA (See Appendix D for a complete list), and completed a consensus-based review and revision of the standards put forth by the English Language Arts and Literacy Task Force.
-After Negotiated Rulemaking commenced, the OPI presented the proposed revisions to the Montana Advisory Council on Indian Education (MACIE) to gather additional feedback to pass on to the Board of Public Education (anticipated March/April 2025).
+After Negotiated Rulemaking commenced, the OPI presented the proposed revisions to the Montana Advisory Council on Indian Education (MACIE) to gather additional feedback to pass on to the Board of Public Education in March of 2025.